pactus-project/pactus.org/website/learn/consensus/committee/index.md

 The height at which the validator joined the committee is recorded as the "Last Joined Height" field in the [validator]({{ site.baseurl }}/learn/blockchain/validator/) structure.
-Once a validator enters the committee, this field is set to the current block height.
+Once a validator enters the committee, this field is set to the current height it evaluated the sortition proof.
-Similarly, once a validator leaves the committee, this field is set to zero.

 ### Can a validator within the committee run the sortition algorithm?